-"For many families living in regional and remote regions, access to quality early intervention supports is difficult or nonexistent.
+"For many families living in regional and remote regions, access to quality early intervention supports is difficult or nonto meet the needs of children.

 2023 was an instrumental year for expanding the breadth of our outreach services to support these families."